thosgood/this-weeks-finds/markdown/201-250/week217.md

 > multiplicative.
 >
 > But I can't really enlighten you much further.
 I know that the
-> L-function of an automorphic form has meromorphic continuation and
+> $L$-function of an automorphic form has meromorphic continuation and
 > that we understand the poles (but we only conjecturally understand the
 > zeroes).
 However if someone put some a_n in front of me I would
 > demand that they told me where the a_n had come from before I put my